 We prefer for recommenders who are not submitting their letters via the Grad School’s electronic process to mail us their letters on letterhead in a sealed, signed envelope.

 Yes, although recent letters are more helpful.

-Do I need an official transcript from every school I attended?
+Do I need a transcript from every school I attended?

 Yes.
-The Graduate School requires an official transcript from every school from which you earned a degree.
+The Graduate School requires an unofficial transcript from every school from which you earned a degree.

 Do I need to submit transcripts from schools where I studied abroad?

 We’re looking for writing that demonstrates your ability to perform well in English graduate classes, so you should submit an essay from our discipline —either literature, language, theory, or rhetoric— that demonstrates your ability to write clearly and elegantly, read closely, and engage with both primary and secondary sources.

 ***For the Fall 2022 admissions cycle, the GRE requirement has been waived.***